-What is a Welder, Cutter, or Welder Fitter?
+What Does it Take to Be a Welder, Cutter, or Welder Fitter?

 - Recognize, set up, and operate hand and power tools common to the welding trade, such as shielded metal arc and gas metal arc welding equipment.

 - Monitor the fitting, burning, and welding processes to avoid overheating of parts or warping, shrinking, distortion, or expansion of material.

 - Operate safety equipment and use safe work habits.